RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 {{<image filename="images/rc/saml/okta_saml_group_14.png" alt="" >}}{{</image>}}

-In the final step, we can now click on the "pencil" icon of the user we wish to override their mapping.
-This will open a modal window which will allow you to modify the Redis mapping field.
+Select the pencil icon of the user to modify the Redis mapping field on the screen that appears.

 {{<image filename="images/rc/saml/okta_saml_group_15.png" alt="" >}}{{</image>}}